Let’s face it – startups rarely succeed because of their revolutionary ideas.

 Also known as innovation architects, CTOs are the bridge to success from a development side of view.
 They are the motors that keep the entire operation called a startup active – and are most crucial for tech startups.
-They are also responsible for hiring more people in the technical team and bringing together various technologies in order to build the product or service and market it accordingly.
+They are also responsible for hiring web app developers and people with various other skills in the technical domain needed to build the product or service and market it accordingly.

 Every startup should have a hustler on board.
 This is the role of the CSO – who always aims to sell the product built by the team.
 Known as the chief sales officer, the CSO is a person responsible for turning a brilliant idea into flowing profits.

-In the same time, the ‘hustler’ is among the most important roles at each stage of the tech startup.
+At the same time, the ‘hustler’ is among the most important roles at each stage of the tech startup.
 In fact, in the beginning – the CSO can also be the sales guy in the startup.
-However, if the startup is turning into a company later on, someone should be appointed to that role accordingly.
+However, if the startup is turning into a company, later on, someone should be appointed to that role accordingly.

 From building processes for sales to automating them, hiring sales reps and account managers as well as forecasting sales – the ‘hustler’ known as the CSO is the person in charge for the fuel that drives the product or service forward.